ISISComputingGroup/ibex_developers_manual/backend_system/Ioc-message-logging.md

 EPICS base includes a simple IOC log server that writes log messages to a text file.
 We have replaced this with our own server written in Java that has much more functionality.

 Our Java log server may connect to any number of IOCs.
-It processes incoming messages, formats them appropriately, and then dispatches them using a messaging service called [http://en.wikipedia.org/wiki/Java_Message_Service JMS (Java message service)].
+It processes incoming messages, formats them appropriately, and then dispatches them using a messaging service called [Java messaging service, JMS](http://en.wikipedia.org/wiki/Java_Message_Service).

 A JMS server receives these reformatted messages and forwards them on to any subscribers (e.g. Eclipse clients).